MustagheesButt/SalesX/README.md

 1. Make sure you have NodeJS installed and updated.
 2. From the project root directory, run:

+    `npm install -g electron-builder concurrently cross-env wait-on`

+    This will install all global development dependencies.

     `npm install`

     This will install all the required dependencies.